 By Edgardo Juarez

-Edgardo Juarez is a Vicariate Coordinator in the Diocesan Office of Catechetical Ministry.
+Edgardo Juarez is the Director of the Diocesan Office of Ministry with Young Catholics.